coolcarly/coolcarly.github.io/docs/science/bread-science/sourdough-starter.md

 As yeast cells are prone to stress, we can also dry the sourdough starter.
 The yeast will descicate into powder.
 In this state, it can last indefinitely and is used as a supplement in cooking or by adding water and flour, you can restart the sourdough.

+# The method I used to form my starter
 ## Starting equipment
 I started with the following equipment/ingredients:
 - Rye flour*